 We state our position and ask for theirs, and we have the final say.
 We must have the final say because we love our children more than anything on this planet.
 We have lived longer, we are wiser and more experienced.
 This is our responsibility, we are the authority in our family – our children need our wisdom and structure.

-We don't do ultimatums, we collaborate.
-It's a give-and-take.
-We don't back down from our needs as parents - they are human needs and our kids has to learn deal with them.
+We don't give ultimatums, we work together.
+It's a give and take.
+We don't shy away from our needs as parents - they are human needs and our children have to learn how to deal with them.

 Non-violence

-The position by The American College of Pediatricians is for most Swedes abhorrent.
-'Young children need correction and, at times, punishment from their parents to learn appropriate behavior and self-control ─ key ingredients for their future success in life.' is absolute nonsense.
-Spanking is never ever a valid option.
+The position of the American College of Pediatricians is abhorrent to most Swedes.
+"Young children need correction and sometimes punishment from their parents in order to learn appropriate behaviour and self-control ─ key ingredients for their future success in life." is absolute nonsense.

-Appropriate behavior and self-control are taught by living them as a parent.
-By behaving and acting the way you want your children to act, they will observe and incorporate your actions into their own understanding of how to navigate the world.
-Children are highly sensitive to discrepancies between what you say and what you do, and they demand fidelity.
+Appropriate behaviour and self-control is taught by living it as a parent.
+By behaving and acting as you would like your children to behave, they will observe and incorporate your actions into their own understanding of how to navigate the world.
+Children are very sensitive to discrepancies between what you say and what you do, and they demand fidelity.

-The alternative to violence is personal authority, as the adult, your children will respect you.
-This approach only works when you respect your children as well – they are inviolable human beings from day one.
+The alternative to violence is personal authority; as an adult, your children will respect you.
+This approach only works if you respect your children - they are inviolable human beings from day one.

 If we expect respect from our children, we must respect them in return – listen, see, adjust, negotiate, and explain.
 And love them deeply and fiercely, with all our heart and soul.